Ayurveda Detox Tea

 Kapha-Balancing Detox Tea Recipe

-This zesty tea shakes off Kapha’s heavy, sluggish feel, boosting energy and clarity.
+This zesty tea may help lighten Kapha’s heavy, sluggish feel and support a sense of energy and clarity.

 Ingredients: